yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 ### YugabyteDB version

 By default, clusters are created using a stable release, taken from the [stable release series](../../../releases/versioning/#stable-releases) of YugabyteDB.

-You can choose to deploy your cluster using a preview release for development and testing.
-YugabyteDB Managed database preview releases are typically taken from the [preview release series](../../../releases/versioning/#preview-releases) of YugabyteDB, though they can also include a recently released stable release.
+You can choose to deploy your dedicated cluster using the following tracks:

+- Innovation - Updated more frequently, providing quicker access to new features.
+- Production - Has less frequent updates, using select stable builds that have been tested longer in YugabyteDB Managed.

-If you need a feature from a preview release (that isn't yet available in a stable release) for a production deployment, contact {{% support-cloud %}} before you create your cluster.
+If you need a feature from the [preview release series](../../../releases/versioning/#preview-releases) of YugabyteDB, contact {{% support-cloud %}} before you create your cluster.
+(Preview releases are also used for Sandbox clusters.)

 Yugabyte manages upgrades for you.
 After you choose a track, database upgrades continue to take releases from the track you chose.
 For multi-node clusters, Yugabyte performs a rolling upgrade without any downtime.
 You can manage when Yugabyte performs maintenance and upgrades by configuring the [maintenance window](../../cloud-clusters/cloud-maintenance/) for your cluster.